 So, you take your roof seriously, which means you also take your roofing materials seriously, right?
 Say it’s time for a new roof, which means choosing the right contractor (we’ve talked about this), but also choosing the right shingles.
 There are a host of excellent choices out there, the most popular and sought-after being GAF Timberline and Certainteed Landmark shingles.
 These are both regarded as the crème of the crop, so to speak.
 Well, that’s all well and good, but which one is right for you?

 There’s no one right answer to this, but if we compare them based on some key aspects, we can at least help you decide which ones, for your specific case, are the most ideal for your home.
-There is the chance that neither of these are the ones right for you, and one of the other high-pedigree brands out there may instead be more ideal.
+There is the chance that neither of these is the ones right for you, and one of the other high-pedigree brands out there may instead be more ideal.
 Around here, we believe that knowledge, especially when it comes to your roof, is power, and power you as a homeowner should have, uncompromisingly.

 We’ll be looking at the cost of both, the available colors, their wind coverage/warranty policies and their resistance to impacts.
 That last one, by the way, is often overlooked … at least until a hail storm or fallen branches put that impact resistance to the test.
 You don’t want to be taught by immediate experience that your roof can’t handle it!

-For most people, cost is the bottom line, and that’s fair, within reason.
+For most people, the cost is the bottom line, and that’s fair, within reason.
 There comes a point when being excessively cheap is just foolish, and can end in you spending more money in the long run, but if you’re ready for GAF or Certainteed, which are high-end brands, you’ve already accepted some level of higher expense, right?

 Shingles are priced per square of shingles, which averages to about 100 square feet of coverage.
 Thus, when you consider the price of materials, you will want to divide the square footage by 100, and add an extra square to that averaged number, and then multiply this by the price per square.
 This will give you not a perfect price prediction, but one good enough to make an informed decision.